Employer Information

 F2 Placement Descriptions

-Information on the placements that make up the F2 rotations at University Hospitals Bristol NHS Foundation Trust.
+Information on the placements that make up the F2 rotations at University Hospitals Bristol and Weston NHS Foundation Trust.
 Click on the specialty to learn more.

 • F2 Acute internal medicine - WGH